Keep your leather looking great for years by using the best leather conditioner and cleaner you can afford.

-This type of leather conditioner and cleaner is made specifically for anline and semianline leather, which are generally more elegant and delicate than pigmented leather.
+This type of leather conditioner and cleaner is made specifically for aniline and semi-aniline leather, which are generally more elegant and delicate than pigmented leather.
 Often formulated with protective sealants, it protects delicate and fragile leather from stains.

 Nubuck Leather Conditioners

-Nubuck leather conditioners and cleaners are very similar to their airline counterparts, and that’s because nubuck leather is technically a type of full anline leather.
+Nubuck leather conditioners and cleaners are very similar to their airline counterparts, and that’s because nubuck leather is technically a type of full aniline leather.
 As such, they contain protective sealants.

 Top Leather Conditioner Brands